Esteph27/wedding-website/README.md

 #### Error 2: RSVP form validation error for conditional fields

-When submitting the RSVP form with empty fields, the browser raised an `An invalid form control is not focusable` error.
+When submitting the RSVP form, the browser occasionally raised an `An invalid form control is not focusable` error.

 **Cause**

-A `required` dietary field was hidden based on user input while still being marked as required.
+The `required` attribute is still set on the dropdown.
+Conditional fields handled by JavaScript (like “Other”) work correctly, but this case triggers the HTML5 validation warning.

 **Solution**

-Required attributes are now dynamically toggled in JavaScript (rsvp.js) based on field visibility, ensuring HTML5 validation behaves correctly.
+Required attributes are now dynamically toggled in JavaScript (rsvp.js) based on field visibility.
+This resolves the error when submitting an entirely empty form or leaving the "Other" dietary field empty.

+**Note:**
+The error still occurs if the main "Dietary Requirements" select is left unselected, but it does not impact functionality.
+This error only appears in the console.

 ## Acknowledgements